adhamhaddad/adhamhaddad/README.md

     Database: MySQL, PostgreSQL, Firebase, MongoDB
     APIs and Integration: RESTful APIs, OAuth
     DevOps: Git, GitHub, Docker, AWS
-    Testing and Debugging: Jasmine
+    Testing and Debugging: Jest, Jasmine

 <h4>Contact</h4>

-If you want to contact me, You can reach me at adhamhaddad.dev@gmail.com or connect with me on LinkedIn.
+You can reach me at adhamhaddad.dev@gmail.com or on LinkedIn.
 I look forward to hearing from you!